Clear and Metal Braces at Smith Orthodontics

 In most cases, braces are the best way to correct overcrowding and give you the bright, brilliant smile that you want.
 Although many people worry that braces will be unattractive and painful, the truth is that modern braces are much more comfortable, and less noticeable than the clunky metal braces of the past.

-Traditional braces remain the most effective at correcting extreme overcrowding and alignment issues.
+Traditional braces remain the most effective at correcting extreme overcrowding and alignment issues with each arch.
 With metal braces, your orthodontist has the most control to make small adjustments over time, gradually moving your teeth into the best alignment for your mouth.

 Modern metal braces are smaller and less noticeable than they were in the past, with advanced technology that will gently move your teeth into alignment more quickly, and with less discomfort.
 They are also less expensive than clear braces, making metal a very attractive solution for patients on a budget.